jonas054/dupfind/README.md

        -x:    exclude paths matching substring when searching for files with -e (several -x options can be given and -x must come before the -e option it applies to)
-       -e:    search recursively for files whose names end with the given ending (several -e options can be given)
+       -e:    search recursively from the current directory for files whose names end with the given ending (several -e options can be given)
        -p50:  use 50% proximity (more but shorter matches); 90% is default
        -t:    set -m100 and sum up the total duplication
        -T:    same as -t but accept any file (test code etc.)